FiachraCI/popquizzer/README.md

 ## Wireframe Files

-One wireframe for each device - phone, table and PC were created, one for each section of the home, quiz and endgame pages.
+One wireframe for each device - phone, table and PC was created, one for each section of the home, quiz and endgame pages.
 The wireframes can be found [here](https://github.com/FiachraCI/popquizzer/blob/main/assets/images/desktop_home-merged.pdf)

 ## Colour Scheme

 I decided upon a very minimalist approach to the colour scheme.
 The navbar & footer are off-black with off-white logos.
 The site itself has a grey/white background image and the box that contains the quiz elements is slightly opaque.
-The elements within this box are styled so that the stand out from their relative background to maximise legibility and are a mix of white-on-black and vice versa with text shadow to make them pop from the background.
+The elements within this box are styled so that they stand out from their relative background to maximise legibility and are a mix of white-on-black and vice versa with text shadow to make them pop from the background.

 There is some slight colour relief in the logo link in the navbar and when the user clicks a right or a wrong answer, which results in the clicked answer momentarily flashing green or red respectively.

 ## Typography

 Just one font was used in the construction of the site.
 The font - [Nunito](https://fonts.google.com/specimen/Lobster?preview.text_type=custom), was taken from
 [Google Fonts](https://fonts.google.com/).
-Nunito was used across the whole site intentionally as it seemd to tie in the whole website together and did not seem to be repetitive.
+Nunito was used across the whole site intentionally as it seemed to tie in the whole website together and did not seem to be repetitive.

 ## Images